COVID-19 Updates

 • Module 3: Building and Leading Effective Teams in the Workplace

-Each live session will be preceded by a self-directed work on concepts so the group sessions will emphasize experiential learning.
+Each live session will be preceded by self-directed work on concepts so that group sessions can emphasize experiential learning.

-This program is supported by NIH grant (PI: Dr. JoAnn Trejo) in collaboration with Dr. Chris Searles, Director of Behavioral Programs and Professional Development of Physician Assessment and Clinical Education (PACE) Program and Dr. Vivian Reznik.
+This program is supported by an NIH grant (PIs: Dr. JoAnn Trejo and Dr. Vivian Reznik) in collaboration with Dr. Chris Searles, Director of Behavioral Programs and Professional Development of Physician Assessment and Clinical Education (PACE) Program.